bkuhlmann/dotfiles/README.md

 ## Upgrade

-When upgrading to a new version, do the following to apply upgrades:
+When upgrading to a new version, run the following:

 0. Run: `./run.sh l`.
 This will link any new files.
 If not using linked files, run `./run.sh d` and `./run.sh i` instead.